BokyakuHeiko/RedirectUnlocked2/README.md

 I would prefer saying I am *archiving* these malware, with intention of preserving these types of 'unique' malwares that was downloaded accidentally by many users.

 Since the first launch of **RedirectUnlocked**, it was no one's intention to distribute or cause harm to other users due to this repository, if you are gonna take a look or execute it in a safe enviroment, you should know what you're doing, if you do not know how to safely examine a malware, than you shouldn't be here at first place.

-**Upon downloading any file from here, you will be liable for what you do, and I don't encourage executing it on your real machine.**

 ## Labels